Echinomastus erectocentrus var. erectocentrus

-Found in light-colored gravel (felsic volcanics, granite, or limestone)
+Found in light-colored gravel (felsic volcanics, granite, or limestone) on south-facing desert slopes.

 Federal Threatened and Endangered Species status: